2022 World Athletics Indoor Championships – Women's triple jump

 The women's triple jump at the 2022 World Athletics Indoor Championships took place on 20 March 2022.

+The winning margin was 1.00 metre which as of July 2024 remains the only time the women's triple jump was won by more than half a metre at these championships.

 Summary

-Kimberly Williams opened the competition with a season best 14.59m.
-Three jumpers later, Thea LaFond came close with a 14.53m.
-Then Yulimar Rojas made her first attempt, 15.19m.
+Kimberly Williams opened the competition with a season best 14.59 metres.
+Three jumpers later, Thea LaFond came close with a 14.53 m.
+Then Yulimar Rojas made her first attempt, 15.19 m.
 Game over.
-Only one other competitor had ever gone over 15 metres.
+Only one other competitor had ever gone over 15 m.
 The battle would be for the other medals.